 Our first task was to develop a policy to govern the educational activities of the Trust.
 After meeting regularly to discuss and formulate our policy, it was formally adopted by the Trust’s Board in October 2011.
 The policy was presented to the 2012 Annual General Meeting of the Trust.

-Over the past couple of years, members of the Discovery Committee visited several museums in the Maritimes, and met with curators, programme planners, and other staff to discuss their experiences with educational programmes and best practices.
-In addition, we have assembled a large file of resources from other museums across the continent regarding programmes that they provide, and given some thought to adapting some of these programmes for our own needs.
-The Discovery Committee has been in contact with local teachers and organizations such as the Girl Guides and Scouts to explore opportunities for collaborating with them on specific themed programmes.
+Over the past couple of years, members of the Discovery Committee visited several museums in the Maritimes, and met with curators, program planners, and other staff to discuss their experiences with educational programs and best practices.
+In addition, we have assembled a large file of resources from other museums across the continent regarding programs that they provide, and given some thought to adapting some of these programs for our own needs.
+The Discovery Committee has been in contact with local teachers and organizations such as the Girl Guides and Scouts to explore opportunities for collaborating with them on specific themed programs.
 In September, we hosted a group of Girl Guides at the CCFM for activities to help them meet requirements for their Heritage Home Skills Badge.
 The Trust is also eager to investigate collaborative projects with other groups in the area, and our committee has had initial conversations with several groups.

 With Charlotte’s input and the Committee’s guidance, summer employees over the past two summers have developed several new projects.
 The popular “mouse hunt” at the Campbell Carriage Factory, the development of our first children’s activity book for the CCFM and a second booklet for the BHC, and a quilting and banner activity presented at our popular Heritage Day are just a few examples.
 In addition, the Discovery Committee oversees events such as the popular Tuesdays Under the Stars, and heritage-themed workshops held at the Carriage Factory.